Alluxio/alluxio/docs/en/FAQ.md

 ## Does Alluxio require HDFS?

-In addition to HDFS, Alluxio can also run on different under storage systems such as Amazon S3 or Swift.
+No, in addition to HDFS, Alluxio can also run on different under storage systems such as Amazon S3 or Swift.

 ## How can I learn more about Alluxio?